pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 Pre-built binaries are also provided for [releases on supported platforms](https://github.com/pkgcraft/pkgcraft/releases).

-### Metadata issues

-Before going through usage patterns, it should be noted that pkgcraft currently doesn't handle metadata generation in threaded contexts so pkgcruft will often crash when run against ebuilds with outdated metadata.
-Fixing this requires redesigning how pkgcraft interacts with its embedded bash interpreter, probably forcing the use of a process spawning daemon similar to pkgcore's ebd (ebuild daemon), but handled natively instead of in bash.

-A simple workaround involves incrementally generating metadata via running `pk pkg metadata` from any ebuild repo directory[^pkgcraft-tools].
-If that command completes successfully, then pkgcruft can be run from the same directory as well.
-On failure, the related errors should be fixed and metadata generated before attempting to run pkgcruft.
-So as a reference, pkgcruft can safely be run on writable repos via a command similar to the following:

-- `pk pkg metadata && pkgcruft scan`

-It might be easiest to add a shell alias allowing for options to be specified for `pkgcruft scan` until pkgcraft's metadata generation issue with threads is solved.

 ## Usage

 Much of the pkgcruft's command-line interface mirrors that of pkgcheck as there are only